libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 The JSON schema task outputs a boolean value that indicates whether the input conforms to the schema that you set.
 You can then set a condition based on whether this `valid` variable is true, and create logic to handle errors accordingly.
-For example, this schema requires that the input variables include a property `arr`, and that the value of `arr` is an array of numbers.
+For example, this schema requires that the input variables include a property `arr` whose value  is an array of numbers.

 ```json